dmitry575/CheckUrls/README.md

-# CheckUrls
+# Checker urls

-Simple programm get urls from file and send ger request and write the status code of response
+Simple programm: get urls from file and send ger request and write the status code of response